Eschatologue/CM_wiki/docs/option/feat/feat-boon.md

 Increase one ability score of your choice by 1, to a maximum of 30.

 ###### Escape Artist
-As a **:rsc-b: Bonus Action**{ .rsc }, you can take the Disengage action, which also ends the Grappled condition on you.
+As a **:rsc-b: Bonus Action**{.rsc}, you can take the Disengage action, which also ends the Grappled condition on you.

 ###### Quickness
 Your **:rsc-spd: Speed**{ .em } increases by 30 feet.